mxro/maxrohde-web/content/posts/2022/2022-12-30-mujadara-lentils-bulgur-pilaf/index.md

 - shallys-favourites
 - vegan
 - vegan-recipes
-title: 'Mujadara: Lentils &amp; Bulgur Pilaf'
+title: 'Mujadara: Lentils & Bulgur Pilaf'
 ---

 Our whole family LOVES this dish.
 It's like a Lebanese version of the pilau that my family used to make in Fiji.